flamebarke/biovault/README.md

 google.com,testuser,Password1
 reddit.com,reddituser,Password2
 ```
-to write the encrypted file to the xSIID:
+- Write the encrypted file to the xSIID:

 4.  `python3 biovault.py -m w`

-to zero sector 1 with null bytes and then write the encrypted file to the xSIID:
+- Zero sector 1 with null bytes and then write the encrypted file to the xSIID:

 5.  `python3 biovault.py -m w -z`

-to read the encrypted file:
+- Dump, carve, decrypt and read the stored file:

 6.  `python3 biovault.py -m r`